ePages-de/epages-docs/_posts/2016/2016-08-04-dev-onboarding.md

 {% image blog/blog-onboarding.jpg %}

 You will be assigned a buddy, who will give you a helping hand during your first days and months at ePages.
-They will go for lunch with you, answer organizational questions, or anything that you're not comfortable asking your team or supervisor.
+They will go to lunch with you, answer organizational questions, or anything that you're not comfortable asking your team or supervisor.
 We will take you for a tour around our offices to introduce you to your team members and other colleagues from various departments.

 ## 2. "Thank god it's Friday"-talk

 At the end of the first week, you'll have a relaxed meeting with your manager.
-You will have the chance to clarify open questions and give first feedback.
+You will have the chance to clarify open questions and give feedback.
 Your manager will reassure that you settle in well and have everything you need for your work.
 Of course, we're also interested in your first days experience working together with your team.